CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk.md

 While some RenoDX mods have a dedicated UI slider, the Cyberpunk one does not.
 However, the actual paper white setting, in terms of what you're probably used to with HDR settings (aka the average brightness), is called  `Game Brightness` in the RenoDX addon.

 - **Set Tone-Mapping Midpoint to 1.** Tone-Mapping Midpoint is critical for the overall brightness of the game.
 If the game is too bright then doublecheck this setting.
+This is a poor attempt at an exposure slider, and shouldn't be adjusted.
+Use RenoDX's exposure slider for better results.

 - **Make sure HDR10 PQ saturation is 0!!!** This will cause issues with Frame Generation if changed.
 Just use the Saturation slider within RenoDX instead.